-\begin{restatable}{lem}{timmatchlem} For any timestep $t$, a set $M$ consisting of time-edges up to timestep $t$ from $\mathcal{G}$ is a $\Delta$-temporal matching, if and only if there exists a corresponding sequence of $(1,X)$-component states $s_0, \ldots, s_t$. \end{restatable} \begin{proof} We proceed by induction on the timestep $t$.
+\begin{restatable}{lem}{timmatchlem} For any timestep $t$, a set $M$ consisting of time-edges up to timestep $t$ from $\mathcal{G}$ is a $\Delta$-temporal matching, if and only if there exists a corresponding sequence of $(X,1)$-component states $s_0, \ldots, s_t$. \end{restatable} \begin{proof} We proceed by induction on the timestep $t$.
 For time $t=0$, there are no edges active and so any $\Delta$-temporal matching consisting of time-edges with times up to $0$ must be empty.
 Consider the $\Delta$-temporal matching $M=\emptyset$.
 Let the state $s_0$ be such that all vertices are given a label in $\{(0,1,b)\,:\, b\in[\Lambda]\}$, and $\nu_0(C)=(0)$ for all connected components $C$ of $G_1$.
 It is clear from construction that the starting routine returns true for all restrictions of $s_0$ to connected components of $G_1$.
 Thus $s_0$ corresponds to $M=\emptyset$.
 Now suppose there is a state $s_0$ such that $\textbf{St}$ returns true for every restriction to a connected component in $G_1$.
 Then, all vertices must have a label in $\{(0,1,b)\,:\, b\in[\Lambda]\}$ and all vectors must be the zero vector.
 The empty set then corresponds to $s_0$, since under $l_0$ no vertices are labelled $(1,\Delta,\Delta)$, and is a trivial $\Delta$-temporal matching.
 Therefore, our base case holds.

-We now assume for all times $t'\leq t$, a set $M$ consisting of time-edges up to timestep $t$ from $\mathcal{G}$ is a $\Delta$-temporal matching if and only if there exists a corresponding sequence of $(1,X)$-component states $s_0, \ldots, s_{t'}$.
+We now assume for all times $t'\leq t$, a set $M$ consisting of time-edges up to timestep $t$ from $\mathcal{G}$ is a $\Delta$-temporal matching if and only if there exists a corresponding sequence of $(X,1)$-component states $s_0, \ldots, s_{t'}$.

 Consider time $t+1$.
-We first assume that there exists a $\Delta$-temporal matching $M$ of time-edges at or before $t+1$.
+We first assume $M$ is a $\Delta$-temporal matching of time-edges at or before $t+1$.
 Let $M_{t}$ be the set of time-edges in $M$ with times up to $t$.
 By our inductive hypothesis, there exists a corresponding sequence of states $s_0,\ldots,s_t$ for $M_t$.